 - Using yeast is a common source of Saccharomyces cerevisiae, a type used in brewing, baking, and winemaking.

-- The scientists implanted genetic elements using the gene-editing method CRISPR/Cas9 that could detect inflammation and react to it by secreting an enzyme that could break down a crucial molecule involved in inflammation.
+- The scientists implanted genetic elements using the gene-editing method CRISPR/Cas9 that could detect and react to inflammation by secreting an enzyme that could break down a crucial molecule involved in inflammation.

 - Depending on how much of the inflammatory signal is present at a specific location in the gut, the engineered yeast can secrete various enzyme levels.